Inez Smith, Chair of Trustees

 Roger has taught Zoology at the University of Glasgow since 1970 and, though he formally retired in 2010, he continues with some of his research and teaching interests.

-Roger began his life in Science as a developmental biologist but soon broadened his interests to include life histories, ecological aspects of development and wildlife conservation.
-Under-graduate and later to Iceland as a junior member of staff, but his life changed as a result Roger has undertaken a long series of research visits to Trinidad and Tobago to study amphibians and marine turtles, usually accompanied by undergraduates and often postgraduates too.
+Roger began his life in science as a developmental biologist, but soon broadened his interests to include life histories, ecological aspects of development and wildlife conservation.
+Under-graduate and later to Iceland as a junior member of staff his life changed as a result.
+Roger has undertaken a long series of research visits to Trinidad and Tobago to study amphibians and marine turtles, usually accompanied by undergraduates and often postgraduates too.
 Roger has also contributed to marine turtle and amphibian work in Cyprus.